 Caught in the middle?
-If you are like millions of other Americans, you do not qualify for Medicaid, but you also can’t afford Obamacare.
+If you are like millions of Americans, you do not qualify for Medicaid, but you also can’t afford Obamacare.

 With or without an individual mandate that requires you to purchase health insurance, you know that you and your family really should have insurance protection.
-You need it to protect your financial health and your budget against the high costs of medical care—both everyday medical care and unexpected accidents and illnesses.
+You need it to protect your financial health and your budget against the high costs of medical care—both everyday healthcare and unexpected accidents and illnesses.

-Good news!
-There are affordable health insurance plans that may be just what you need for your family and your budget.
+But there are affordable health insurance plans that may be just what you need for your family and your budget.

 Medicaid for Some